I used to be smart. At all cost. In fact smarter, that would be more precise to say. Smarter than you, him, them… 😉

 Why?
 Because your machine has given you your identity.
 People experience fear of what their life will look like once they are set free.
 It’s a valid fear.

-Luckily in 40 days the changes come so slowly, so imperceptibly, that you will be able to smooth into your life.
-The life won't change, but you will have freedom, peace of mind, and silence.
+Luckily the changes come so slowly, so imperceptibly, that you are be able to smooth into your new life.
+The life won’t change, but you will have freedom, peace of mind, and silence.
 Heaven.
 Inside.

 The outside never mattered anyway.

-In the East (India mainly) they say that there is no one but you.
-This doesn't make sense, but people nod vigorously when they hear it, and I have heard it said by many people.
+- In the East (India mainly) they say that there is no one but you.
+This doesn’t make much sense, but this guy proves it famously.

-Let's look at this guy who hates me every time I open my mouth.
+This guy hates me every time I open my mouth and sound smart.
 Is his hatred about me, or is this hatred about him?

-My guess is that he has this same smart machine like I do.
-Every time I say something "smart" he thinks that what I am saying is that he is not smart.
-Or maybe he wants to talk when I talk, and I steal his thunder.
+My guess is that he has this same smart/stupid machine like I do.
+Every time I say something “smart” he thinks that what I am saying is that he is not smart.
+What I am trying to say here, that his upset is always about him, his hatred of me is about him, never about me.